BlueBerryBB9/Le_Recyclotron/README.md

   - Find a web host + db host ( we could use freesqldatabase for the moment )
   - Do the class diagram for the api (modification are to expect)
   - Create and enter sound data (donneés saines, oui sound = saines) for test database / main database to allow testing / demos
+  - |-> Create a script that enters sound data in the database, in particular fake users.

 - En Français :